Key Takeaways

 How we go from naturally occurring plant proteins to plant-based protein supplements becomes complicated.
 Plant-based protein powders are made from 3 primary macronutrients: fats, carbohydrates, and proteins.

+Each of the protein sources listed above can offer some, but not all of these macronutrients, and this is why plant-based protein supplements generally contain a combination of protein sources.
 The proteins are first isolated from the plant source.
 In making a protein supplement, the goal is to make a pure protein isolate which is more than 95% pure.
 This requires some type of extraction method.

 One way to do this is through chemical extraction.
 This is complicated and also requires the use of a toxic solvent.
 The final protein isolate is safe, but you should know that protein supplements that include protein isolates extracted in this way have been exposed to this toxic chemical.

-Another method by through ultrafiltration.
+Another method is through ultrafiltration.
 There are many variations on how this is done, but it involves grinding the protein source to a fine flour and extracting the proteins with water.
 This is then precipitated with a centrifuge, to isolate the proteins into a pure powder.

 Another method is through what is called enzymatic hydrolysis.
 This is also a complex chemical process, but the enzymes used in enzymatic hydrolysis can come from natural sources like pineapples, figs, and papaya.